tesujimath/limabean-harvest/clj/doc/30-customisation.md

 So far two hulling programs are provided:

 - `hull-csv` for generic CSV
-- `hull-ofx` for OFX (with currently only OFX1 being supported).
+- `hull-ofx` for both OFX v1 and v2, and also QFX (which seems to be a trivial superset of OFX v2)

-Hulling produces both a header and a list of transactions.
+Hulling produces a list of hulls, each of which comprises a header and a list of transactions.

 Selection of which hulling program to run and how is called classification, and is done on the basis of a path glob in the EDN config, for example: